filiphric/filiphric.com-new/content/speaking-policy/index.md

 image: "speaker_utkj00.png"
 ---

-Speakinga at event worldwide is one of my favourite things to do.
+Speaking at events worldwide is one of my favourite things to do.
 I love to share what I’ve learned an also learn from others.

 Every year I attend more and more events, and while I appreciate being invited, I’m not able to say "yes" to every invitation.
 In this post I’d like to share some of the principles I follow when I decide on whether I accept the invitation.